videah/SkyBridge/README.md

 Currently only being tested with [Ivory](https://tapbots.com/ivory) on iOS and macOS, your mileage may vary with other apps at the moment.
 PRs and issues are welcome, we want to support as many apps as possible.

-**Please don't host this on the open internet yet, it's not ready!**

 If you find this project useful please consider donating, it really helps a lot!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/videah)